wmaduro/clean-architecture-study/README.md

 The main  purpose is to create structures that would be easy to read (understand), maintain and evolve.

 ## Episodes

-- **Episode I: Service/DTO Model (Synchronicity) - (WE ARE HERE!)**
+- **Episode I: Java SE - Service/DTO Model (Synchronicity) - (WE ARE HERE!)**
-- Episode II: Service/DTO Model (Parallelism) - (WORKING ON...)
+- Episode II: Java SE - Service/DTO Model (Parallelism - EventBus) - https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
-- Episode III: Micro Service
+- Episode III: SpringBoot Services (RESTFUL / Blocking) - https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master
+- Episode IV: SpringBoot Cloud MicroServices (RESTFUL / Non-Blocking) - (Coming Soon..)

 ## The Problem
-The purpose of the project is to analyze if the best hand had won or lost after a pre-flop all-in action.
+**The problem itself is not the most important thing here.** Anyway, the purpose of the project is to analyze if the best hand had won or lost after a pre-flop all-in action.
 For that, it will consume a file containing the outcome of poker hands.

 The logic must: